insected/bobbae_gcp-wiki/Machine-Learning.md

 Fine-tuning big models like [BERT](https://arxiv.org/abs/1810.04805) is a computationally expensive process, especially when a lot of cross-validation is performed.

-## AI Hub

-[AI Hub](AI-Hub) is a platform that lets us centralize our code and knowledge in a way that can step up the pace of deployment and learnings globally.

-## AI Platform

-[AI Platform](AI-Platform) is a development platform to build AI applications that run on GCP and on-premises.

 ## ML Frameworks